 The Netherlands early Summer 2017 – Edam

-From the campground to Edam or Amsterdam takes about the same time with the bicycle.
-And I was so many times in Amsterdam but only one time in Edam – so it was Edam today.
+From the campground to Edam or Amsterdam takes about the same time by bicycle.
+And I was so many times in Amsterdam, but only once in Edam – so it was Edam today.
 You pedal in the general direction until you pass a signpost with the bike routes on it.
-Now you find your number and follow the route along flowery meadows, ponds and ditches, bridges, a lot of cows and sheep, winding dykes, waving reeds, old and new farmhouses and an old windmill if you lucky.
-The land is flat and as long as you do not face wind from the front it is super easy.
+Now you find your number and follow the route along flowery meadows, ponds and ditches, bridges, a lot of cows and sheep, winding dykes, waving reeds, old and new farmhouses, and an old windmill if you’re lucky.
+The land is flat, and as long as you do not face the wind from the front, it is super easy.
 I decided to bike over Volendam and along the water to get to Edam and circle back against the clock to the campground.

 Volendam